lekoala/kaly/docs/app.md

 ```

-Note: remember that the di container does NOT contain a reference to the request
-and that you need to use our app class to get the current request.

 ### Linear middlewares

 By default middlewares are calling each other in a stack.
 This means that you get very
 large call stacks to inspect if you are running small middlewares.

 For middlewares that are only updating the request (like the ClientIp above) you can pass
-a third parameter to execute linearly the middleware and it *won't be visible in the call stack*.
+a third parameter to execute linearly the middleware and it _won't be visible in the call stack_.

 ## Env variables